Oklahoma's Murray beats out Tide's Tagovailoa for Heisman

 Murray led the Sooners to their third College Football Playoff appearance in four seasons.
 No. 4 Oklahoma will face Tagovailoa and the No. 1 Crimson Tide in the Orange Bowl on Dec.
 29.

 Tagovailoa threw for 3,353 yards and 37 touchdowns with just four interceptions.
-He was long seen as the front runner, but he struggled in the SEC Championship Game against Georgia, and after leaving that game with an injury while Alabama trailed, Jalen Hurts led the Crimson Tide to a come-from-behind win.
+He was long seen as the front runner, but he struggled in the SEC championship game against Georgia, and after leaving that game with an injury while Alabama trailed, Jalen Hurts led the Crimson Tide to a come-from-behind win.

-Haskins made a strong closing case in the Big Ten Championship Game, throwing for 499 yards and five touchdowns with one interception in a win over Northwestern.
+Haskins made a strong closing case in the Big Ten championship game, throwing for 499 yards and five touchdowns with one interception in a win over Northwestern.

 Murray’s win gives Oklahoma seven Heisman winners, tying the Sooners with Notre Dame and Ohio State for the most of any program.